Uudeg/Uudeg/README.md

 - 👋 Hi, I’m Degu
-- 👀 I’m interested in egg
+- 👀 I’m interested in nothing
-- 🌱 I’m currently learning egg
+- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on egg
+- 💞️ I’m looking to collaborate on stuff
-- 📫 How to reach me egg

 <!---
 Uudeg/Uudeg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.